Skip to main content

 • remote gateways need their own provider setup

-• switching gateways also switches provider settings
+• switching workspace or gateway also switches provider settings

 Operational details for keystore.db are covered in Secret Storage.